Free OKR Template for Excel and Google Sheets

 This free Excel OKR template helps teams launch structured goals without new software or setup.
 It includes built-in formulas, weekly tracking, and clear ownership.
 Start simple in spreadsheets, then upgrade when scaling requires automation and visibility.

-📥 Download the Free OKR Excel Template
+Download the Free OKR Excel Template

 Prefer Google Sheets?
 Access the Google Sheets version here.

-According to our own research, 67% of companies continue to use Excel or Google Sheets as their primary tool for tracking OKRs.
+While OKR software is growing rapidly, a significant number of teams continue to use spreadsheets as their primary tool for tracking OKRs.
+According to our own research, 65% of companies still use Excel or Google Sheets as their primary OKR tracking tool.

 OKR template for Excel